cochinh-THanphu/cochinh-THanphu.github.io/test.md

 ---
-title:  "Adding MathJax to a GitHub Pages Jekyll Blog"
+title:  Adding MathJax to a GitHub Pages Jekyll Blog
+description: ABCD
 ---

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)